 (RGS 1950-1957)

-Dubbed ‘The Bearded Wonder’ by the late Brian Johnston, Bill Frindall was the BBC’s scorer and statistician from 1966 and was the longest-serving member of BBC Radio’s Test Match Special commentary team.
-He scored the first of his 246 home matches on 2 June 1966 when England played West Indies at Old Trafford.
-He did not miss a single Test in England thereafter.
-In all he covered 377 Tests, the last of which was on England’s tour of India in 2008.
-He became a full-time freelance cricket statistician in 1966 after serving in the RAF.
-Bill devised his own linear scoring system and edited and compiled many cricketing publications.
-As a right-handed medium fast bowler and mid-order batsman, he played cricket for Banstead and represented the MCC, Hampshire 2nd XI, the Cricket Society and The Lord’s Taverners.
-He was President of the BBC Cricket Club from 1998.
-He was awarded an Honorary Degree of Doctor of Technology for his contribution to the field of statistics by Staffordshire University in 1998.
-Appointed MBE in the 2004 Queen’s Birthday Honours and Patron of the German Cricket Board in 2005.
+Bill Frindall, known as ‘The Bearded Wonder’ by the late Brian Johnston, was the BBC’s scorer and statistician from 1966, serving as the longest-serving member of the Test Match Special commentary team.
+His first Test match was on 2 June 1966 when England played the West Indies at Old Trafford, and he went on to score 377 Tests, covering every England home Test thereafter until 2008.
+After serving in the RAF, Bill became a full-time freelance statistician, devising his own linear scoring system and editing numerous cricket publications.
+A right-handed medium fast bowler and mid-order batsman, he played for Banstead, the MCC, Hampshire 2nd XI, the Cricket Society, and The Lord’s Taverners.
+Bill was President of the BBC Cricket Club from 1998, appointed MBE in 2004, and became Patron of the German Cricket Board in 2005.
+He was awarded an Honorary Degree by Staffordshire University for his contribution to cricket statistics in 1998.

 |